foxsportscomactivate/brotherservice/index.rst

 ##################
-How to Set Up your Brother Printer?
+How Can I Configure My Brother Printer?
 ##################

 .. meta::